 Bob grabbed at the man again, calling for help.
 The assistant store

-manager and two clerks rushed forward, as Darryl burst through the
+manager and two clerks rushed forward, as Darryl burst through the doors

-and took him down hard onto the pavement.
+him down hard onto the pavement.

-Darryl continued to try and break away as Bob struggled to turn
+Darryl continued to try and break away as Bob struggled to turn him

-over and hold him."
+hold him."
 Bob ordered to his three co-workers.

 The men complied, roughly rolling Darryl onto his back.
-One clerk
+One clerk lay

-A crowd of by-standers and employees from neighborhood shops came
+A crowd of by-standers and employees from neighborhood shops came out

-Darryl stopped struggling and pleaded one last time for the men
+Darryl stopped struggling and pleaded one last time for the men to get

 "I can't breathe."
 He repeated, weakly.